morph-l2/morph-doc/docs/how-morph-works/3-optimistic-zkevm.md

 - Longer challenge periods (sufficient time must be reserved for complex interactions)
 - Increased standards, impacting challengers' motivation

-Currently, only several OP Rollups has implemented a complete interactive fraud proof mechanism on its mainnet among optimistic rollup projects.
+Currently, only several OP Rollups have implemented a complete interactive fraud proof mechanism on its mainnet among optimistic rollup projects.
 In contrast, several ZK-rollup projects have already launched on the mainnet.

 These complexities highlight the need for improvement in existing optimistic rollup models.
 Hence, Morph introduces the Responsive Validity Proof (RVP).